voiceflow/runtime-client-js/docs/setting-up-vf-app.md

 To start using the SDK, we should build a General Project on [Voiceflow](https://creator.voiceflow.com/).
 We have [documentation](https://docs.voiceflow.com/#/) available, so you can get ramped up quickly.

-You can also import `.vf` files into Voiceflow to load a pre-built project.
-For instructions on how to do this, see [here](https://docs.voiceflow.com/#/platform/project-creation/project-creation?id=project-creation) and click the "Import a .vf file" tab.

 **IMPORTANT:** If you choose to build your own project, make sure you are building a **General Project** (anything that is not an Alexa Project nor a Google Project).
 The SDK only supports integration with Voiceflow General Projects out of the box.

-1. Build or import a project on Voiceflow
+1. Build a project on Voiceflow
 2. While you are on the Dashboard, append `/api-keys` to the end of your URL, so that it looks like the image below, then, hit Enter to go to the API Keys page.

 <img width="557" alt="Address bar at the API keys page" src="https://user-images.githubusercontent.com/32404412/109706616-2b1b7600-7b67-11eb-8d2a-6d9c0521733b.png">